-

 We like how CyberGhost has loads of specific servers that are optimized for streaming.
 This is potentially more helpful than trying random servers until you find one that works for the streaming service you want to use.

-For the most part, we did have success testing out different streaming services while using CyberGhost.
-But there were a few instances where the experience could have been much better and this has left us wondering whether another VPN might be an easier (and thus better) option for streaming.
+For the most part, we had success testing out different streaming services while using CyberGhost.
+But there were a few instances where the experience could have been much better, which has left us wondering whether another VPN might be an easier (and thus better) option for streaming.

 CyberGhost VPN compatibility